Gaius-Augustus/BRAKER/README.md

 After alignment of the stranded RNA-Seq libraries, separate the resulting bam file entries into two files: one for plus strand mappings, one for minus strand mappings.
 Call BRAKER as follows:

     braker.pl --species=yourSpecies --genome=genome.fasta \
-       --softmasking --bam=plus.bam,minus.bam --stranded=+,- \
+        --bam=plus.bam,minus.bam --stranded=+,- \
         --UTR=on

 You may additionally include bam files from unstranded libraries.
 Those files will not used for generating UTR training examples, but they will be included in the final gene prediction step as unstranded coverage information, example call:

     braker.pl --species=yourSpecies --genome=genome.fasta \
-       --softmasking --bam=plus.bam,minus.bam,unstranded.bam \
+       --bam=plus.bam,minus.bam,unstranded.bam \
        --stranded=+,-,. --UTR=on

 **Warning:** This feature is experimental and currently has low priority on our maintenance list!

 ### BRAKER with RNA-Seq **and** protein data

-The native mode for running BRAKER with RNA-Seq and protein data is `--etpmode`.
+The native mode for running BRAKER with RNA-Seq and protein data.
 This will call GeneMark-ETP+, which will use RNA-Seq and protein hints for training GeneMark-ETP+.
 Subsequently, AUGUSTUS is trained on 'high-confindent' genes (genes with very high extrinsic evidence support) from the GeneMark-ETP+ prediction and a set of genes is predicted by AUGUSTUS.
 In a last step, the predictions of AUGUSTUS and GeneMark-ETP+ are combined using TSEBRA.

 To call the pipeline in this mode, you have to provide it with a protein database using `--prot_seq` (as described in [BRAKER with protein data](#braker-with-protein-data)), and RNA-Seq data either by their SRA ID so that they are downloaded by BRAKER, as unaligned reads in `FASTQ` format, and/or as aligned reads in `bam` format (as described in [BRAKER with RNA-Seq data](#braker-with-rna-seq-data)).
 You could also specify already processed extrinsic evidence using the `--hints` option.
 However, this is not recommend for a normal BRAKER run in ETPmode, as these hints won't be used in the GeneMark-ETP+ step.
 Only use `--hints` when you want to skip the GenMark-ETP+ step!